CONCURRENT ENROLLMENT CAN HELP YOU SAVE MONEY AND GRADUATE FROM COLLEGE FASTER.

 High school students who do well in concurrent courses show university admission personnel they are prepared for college level work.
 Consequently, they can find it more successful to get admitted to the university of their choice.
 However, the reverse is also true.
 Students who do not perform well and get poor grades may encounter admission problems.
 High school students should be prepared for the rigors of university courses before they take concurrent enrollment courses.

-IS THE CONCURRENT ENROLLMENT
+IS THE CONCURRENT ENROLLMENTPROGRAM RIGHT FOR YOU?

 JUNIOR OR SENIOR

 Applicants must be in their junior or senior year of high school and at least 16 years old to be eligible for BYU-Idaho Concurrent Enrollment.

 While good grades in concurrent enrollment can help with college admissions, bad grades can hurt!
 Be sure you're ready for the rigors of concurrent enrollment classes.